LukaszManiak/tableTasks2.0/README.md

 ## Welcome! 👋

 TableTasks is a feature-rich todo application that empowers users with a wide range of functionalities to manage their tasks efficiently.
-The application is designed to be user-friendly, allowing users to customize their task management experience seamlessly.

 ## 🧠 Why This App?